 Natural Sciences at Cambridge

 Natural Sciences (NST) is the framework within which most science subjects are taught at Cambridge.
-If you want to study any of the biological and physical sciences, this is the course for you.
+If you want to study any of the biological and physical sciences listed below, this is the course for you.

 Explore familiar subjects, experience new ones

-The breadth of the course reflects the blurring of boundaries between the different sciences, and before committing yourself to one department you study a variety of subjects, some of which may be new to you.
-This is a huge advantage because it gives you the flexibility to change your mind about which subject to specialise in, and is extremely valuable in alerting you to the important issues in other branches of science.
+The breadth of the course reflects the blurring of boundaries between the different sciences and before committing yourself to one department you study a variety of subjects, some of which may be new to you.
+This means you can change your mind about which subject to specialise in.

 Visit the Departments' websites for in-depth subject information, details about current research and suggested reading for prospective students.